 - Provide patients with communication devices to reach family members not allowed in due to visitor policy.

 DSM has come together to provide support for the health care community.
-Organizations and groups such as St. Francis of Assisi, ChildServe and KinderCare are offering child care services to families of essential workers; hotels such as Country Inn of Ankeny and TownePlace Suites by Marriott are offering discounts to medical professionals; and Christian Brothers Automotive is offering free courtesy inspections and oil changes to help other essential workers
+Organizations and groups such as St. Francis of Assisi, ChildServe and KinderCare began to offer child care services to families of essential workers; and hotels such as Country Inn of Ankeny and TownePlace Suites by Marriott also offered discounts to medical professionals.

 Mental Health Support